debdeepbh/debdeepbh.github.io/research.md

 ### Machine Learning

-During Summer 2018, I was learned to use  popular machine lerning techniques using *scikit-learn* as yet another problem-solving tool.
+During Summer 2018, I was learning to use  popular machine lerning techniques using *scikit-learn* as yet another problem-solving tool.
 While documenting my understanding, I became more interested in the underlying mathematics of it.
 With [Radu Balan](https://www.math.umd.edu/~rvbalan/) and Naveed Haghani, I am working on a permutation-invariant encoding algorithm of data points in Euclidean space.